Goodman Group Earnings Call Transcripts

 -

-The meeting highlighted strong financial growth, robust data center expansion, and a continued focus on sustainability and governance.
+The meeting highlighted strong financial growth, a robust global property portfolio, and a strategic focus on logistics and data centers.
 All resolutions passed, though the Remuneration Report received a first strike.
-Shareholders engaged actively on strategy, capital, and ESG issues.
+Shareholders engaged on sustainability, capital management, and governance.

 -